retaildevcrews/ngsa-asb/docs/App-Gateway-Automation.md

 # Application Gateway Restart Automation

-The instructions below describe how to implement an Azure Automation Runbook that will automate and schedule stopping and starting the application gateways on each spoke.
+The instructions below describe how to implement an Azure Automation Runbook that will automate and schedule stopping and starting the application gateways in the ngsa-asb setup.
 Though the runbook enables stopping and restarting the application gateways, the scheduled jobs created in this section only restart the application gateways.

 ## Prerequisites